6 Use git with a real project¶

 Here we use

-git commit -am "edits support number throughout website"
+git commit -am "edits support number throughout website".
+Notice the optionsaandmcan be combined.

 6.5 View a commit¶